TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-03-29-how-to-traverse-phpdoc-and-modify-it.md

         continue;
     }

-    // does @return have simple type? here can be any TypeNode, e.g. UnionTypeNode, IntersectionTypeNode, CallableTypeNode etc.
+    // does @return have simple type? here can be any TypeNode
+    // e.g. UnionTypeNode, IntersectionTypeNode, CallableTypeNode etc.
     $returnTagValueNode = $phpDocChildNode->value;
     if (! $returnTagValueNode->type instanceof IdentifierTypeNode) {
         continue;